syiming/testbed/docs/source/support/gcp.md

 We've put this reminder at the beginning to both emphasize the importance and to remind users first thing when they open the guide.

+You will use instances such as TPUs and VMs a lot on Google Cloud Platform.
+These instances are expensive and will cost a large amount of money if you don't shut them down in time.

 _**Stopping instances** is very important and can be done by clicking on the stop button at the top of the page showing your instances._ Otherwise, you **will run out of credits**.
 More details about this below.

 ## Overview

-This section will explain the advantages of using Google Cloud Platform and introduce essential elements required.
-Information about how to shut down expensive components will also be discussed.
+This section explains the advantages of using Google Cloud Platform (GCP) and introduces essential elements you will use.
+Information about how to shut down expensive components is also included.

 ### Colab vs. GCP

-While Colab is good for assignments and is still a helpful and free tool for experimentation for your project, you will likely need a dedicated GPU instance when you start training on large datasets and collaborating as a team:
+Colab is a helpful and free tool for both assignments and experimentation for your project, while on GCP you can choose a dedicated GPU instance when you start training on large datasets and collaborate as a team more easily:

-* Colab will disconnect after 12 hours or ~30 min of idling (and you will lose your unsaved data).
-A GCP VM instance will not disconnect until you stop it (or run out of credits).
+* Colab will automatically disconnect after 12 hours or ~30 min of idling (and you will lose your unsaved data).
+GCP Virtual Machine instances will not disconnect until you stop it (or run out of credits).

-* A GCP VM instance's disk space allows you to deal with larger datasets.
-In Colab's case, you will have to save all your data and models to Google Drive.
+* Using Colab, you will have to save all your data and models to Google Drive.
+GCP Virtual Machine instances have large disk space which allows you to deal with larger datasets.

 * Colab does not innately support real-time collaboration.

-* You can choose your GPU models and can set >1 GPUs for distributed training on GCP.
+* On GCP, You can choose GPU types (eg. NVIDIA Tesla k80, NVIDIA Tesla P4, etc.) and can use multiple GPUs for distributed training.

-The ideal way is to use both efficiently, For example, use Colab to ensure that the model is converging before spinning up the GCP resources.
+A better practice to use both resources efficiently is to use Colab to ensure that the model is converging before spinning up the GCP resources.

 ### Key elements of GCP

-There are 3 basic elements in GCP to run a machine learning (ML) model: bucket, virtual machine (VM), and TPU.
+There are 3 key elements in GCP to run a machine learning (ML) model: bucket, virtual machine (VM), and TPU.

 #### Bucket

-[A bucket](https://cloud.google.com/storage/docs/key-terms#buckets) is a stable storage space to store data.
+A [bucket](https://cloud.google.com/storage/docs/key-terms#buckets) is a stable storage space to store data.

 #### Virtual Machine (VM)

 A [VM](https://cloud.google.com/compute/docs/instances) is an **expensive** operating system.
-We run machine learning Python programs from our VM's.
-Virtual machines can read the data from buckets to build an ML model.
+We run machine learning programs on our VMs.
+VMs can read data from buckets to build a machine learning model.
 We can store the results of our model to buckets.

 #### TPU

 [TPU](https://cloud.google.com/tpu/docs) is also **expensive**.
-When ML programs are run on VM's, the program uses TPU to accelerate computation for ML models.
+When we run machine learning programs on VMs, the programs use TPU(s) to accelerate computation.

-### Shutting down expensive elements!
+### Shut down expensive elements!

-As mentioned, VM's and TPU's are expensive.
-So we should <span style="color:red">shut down</span> TPU and VM when  we're not using them.
+As mentioned, VMs and TPUs are expensive.
+So we should **<span style="color:red">shut down</span>** TPUs and VMs when we're not using them.
-*   We can shut them down using command lines or web interfaces manually.
-But we easily forget to do so.
+*   We can shut them down using command lines or through web interfaces manually.
+However, we might forget to do so, and result in unnecessary spending.
-*   We will provide instructions on shutting them down automatically by [a script below](#automatic-shutdown).
+*   We also provide instructions on shutting them down automatically by [a script below](#automatic-shutdown).

 ## Create and configure account

-This section will contain detailed procedures to sign up for the first time and configuring projects.
-Upgrading accounts and adding people to projects for collaboration will also be mentioned.
+This section contains detailed procedures to create a GCP account and configuring projects.
+Upgrading accounts and adding people to projects for collaboration are also mentioned.

-### Sign up to GCP for the first time

-You should receive credits worth $300 from Google when you first sign up with your personal Gmail address and upgrade to a full account.
+### Create your first GCP account

+A GCP account grants you access to all Cloud Platform Products.
+When you sign up on GCP and upgrade to a full account, you should receive $300 credits from Google over the next 12 months.
 Please use the resources judiciously.

 1. Create Google Cloud account by going to the [Google Cloud homepage](https://cloud.google.com/?utm_source=google&utm_medium=cpc&utm_campaign=2015-q2-cloud-na-gcp-skws-freetrial-en&gclid=CP2e4PPpiNMCFU9bfgodGHsA1A "Title").
-Click on the blue **Get Started for free** button.
-Sign in your Gmail account.
-Here is an illustrative example.
+Click on the blue **Get Started for Free** button.
+Sign in to your Gmail account.

 ![](_img/launching-screen.png)

-2. Choose **Account type** to be **Individual**.
+2. Select **Account type** to be **Individual**.
 You will then fill in your name, address, and credit card information.

 ![](_img/register-info.png)

-3. Click the "Google Cloud Platform" (in red circle), and it will take you to the main project dashboard.
+3. Click the **Google Cloud Platform**, and it will take you to the main project dashboard.

 ![](_img/welcome-screen.png)